Please wait while we prepare your content.

 2hours

-Return briefly to the community hub or a designated scenic spot for a traditional lunch.
-This is a "...
+Return briefly to the nearby community hub or a designated scenic spot for a traditional lunch.
+This...

 The Living Waters (Lake Mburo Boat Cruise)